sectalks/sectalks.github.io/canberra.md

 ## Date & Time

-SecTalks Canberra is held on the second Tuesday of each month, at 7 pm.
+SecTalks Canberra is held on the second Tuesday of each month.
 Check out the [Meetup page](http://www.meetup.com/SecTalks-Canberra/) for the latest details and to RSVP.

 ## Cost